lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/gui-wallet-setup.md

 # GUI Wallet setup

-This document will tell you exactly how to set up and operate the Oxen GUI wallet.
+This document will tell you exactly how to set up and operate the Lozzax GUI wallet.
 You can download the appropriate GUI Wallet for your desktop operating system [here](../../downloads.md).

 ## **Step 0 \(Windows only\):** Install Electron wallet and allow Defender permissions.

 > **Mac and Linux users skip to** [**Step 1**](gui-wallet-setup.md#1-running-the-wallet-for-the-first-time)**.**

-Open the executable file we downloaded from the Oxen Github `Oxen.Electron.Wallet.Setup.X.X.X-windows.exe` to start installion.
+Open the executable file we downloaded from the Lozzax Github `Lozzax.Electron.Wallet.Setup.X.X.X-windows.exe` to start installion.

 When installing the wallet the Windows Defender SmartScreen will prevent you from opening it unless you give the file permission.